wimlds/berlin-tdd-workshop/workshop.md

 - let's write the test for the aggregate in the third exercise
   - here we add new python script and new test file
   - discuss the chicken and egg problem of notebooks and scripts..
-- discuss homework .. notify in which channel people should upload their solutions (ideally everybody has forked the repo and would push their soultions to their version of the workshop)
+- discuss homework .. notify in which channel people should upload their solutions (ideally everybody has forked the repo and would push their solutions to their version of the workshop)

 ---

 # -> Closing

+- Ask participants what they learned
 - Let's watch the pockets video https://www.youtube.com/watch?v=Vi2Vgym6lbw
+- Call to action: No pull request/ notebooks goes away without a script and a test!